Nigel Olsson

 Nigel Olsson (born 10 February 1949) is an English drummer, best known for being a lifelong member of the Elton John Band.
-He has had an equally long career as a session musician and composed, recorded and produced albums as a solo artist.
+He has had an equally long career as a session musician and composed, recorded and produced albums as a solo artist, highlighting his 1979 hit single "Dancin' Shoes".

 Career

 Early years

 Olsson was born to John and Elsa Olsson in Wallasey, Cheshire, England, the second of five boys.
 His family were originally from Gothenburg and he spent his early life living in Sunderland, where he worked on the pilot boats on the River Wear.
 He began his musical career playing the guitar in small bands, including the Sunderland based Fireflies; and took up the drums at a gig where the drummer did not show up at the last minute.
 His first appearance on a record album was in the band Plastic Penny, which released Two Sides of a Penny on Page One Records in 1968.
 Olsson was spotlighted on one song on that album, "I Want You," performing both lead vocals and a drum solo.

 In 1969 he played drums on the "flower power" pop single "Mr. Boyd" b/w "Imagine" by Argosy, a one-off group which also included Reginald Dwight (later known as Elton John), Caleb Quaye, and Roger Hodgson.
 Olsson also had a brief stint with the English hard rock band Uriah Heep, playing drums on two songs on their 1970 debut LP, Very 'eavy...
 Very 'umble.

 Subsequently, he played drums on one track on Elton John's debut album, Empty Sky, and then replaced Dave Hynes in The Spencer Davis Group, joining forces with bassist Dee Murray.
 The pair joined John on the road as his touring band in April 1970, and played with John during his debut tour in the United States at the Troubadour Club on 25 August 1970.
 Only permitted at first to play on one track of each of John's early studio albums, Olsson and Murray, along with guitarist Davey Johnstone, became Elton's studio band with the recording of Honky Chateau in January 1972.